digitalorigin/create-react-app/README.md

 # This a Create React App fork

-Some of the rules you have to follow when using this fork are:

-- If you do a major version of this project open an issue to projects using it and provide instructions on how to do the upgrade
+If you do a major version of this project open an issue to projects using it and provide instructions on how to do the upgrade
--

-Now up next the original Create React App Readme
+Now up next the original Create React App readme

 ---